Frequently Asked Questions

 Do I need to wear a mask to my appointment?

-We expect you to wear a mask when coming to our facilities, but you will not be refused care.
+We require you to wear a mask when coming to our facilities.
 This is to protect you and other patients and staff.
+You will need to reschedule your visit if you are not wearing a mask, unless it is an emergency.

 Do I need to observe social distancing rules inside M Health Fairview hospitals or clinics?